phillmv/okayfail.com/source/posts/2017-11-14-rent-control-security-tenure-public-good.html.markdown

 <h2>The role of security of tenure</h2>

-The literature on rent controls has much to say about efficient allocation, property values, supply, demand, etc, but unfortunately economists and other commentators rarely have much to say about security of tenure.
+The economics literature on rent controls has much to say about efficient allocation, property values, maintenance and the supply and demand for rental housing, but unfortunately economists and other commentators rarely seem to have anything to say about security of tenure.[^jenkins-2009]

+The omission is glaring.
 In a 2003 paper reviewing tenancy rent controls, Richard Arnott noted that:

 >Almost all economists lead financially secure lives and were raised by parents who emphasized responsibility and self-discipline.
 They have little or no personal experience with the insecurity that is ever-present in the lives of the less advantaged—those from dysfunctional families, those not raised to middle-class values, and the less able—who tend to live from one paycheck to the next.
 Not surprisingly, therefore, most economists ignore or underemphasise the importance of security of tenure in rental housing, even though it is consistently second only to affordability on the list of concerns raised by tenant groups.[^arnott-2003-2]